purrfessor/gizmo/README.md

 # If you have your question in a file:
 gizmo plan -i my_question.txt -o research_plan.md

-# If you want to type your question directly:
+# If you want to type your question directly with a custom output path:
 gizmo plan -p "What are the environmental and economic impacts of vertical farming?" -o research_plan.md

-# If you want to specify the number of research steps:
+# If you want to specify a medium-sized research plan:
-gizmo plan -p "How do different dog breeds compare as family pets?" -s 5 -o dog_research_plan.md
+gizmo plan -p "How do different dog breeds compare as family pets?" -s medium -o dog_research_plan.md

-# Create a plan with default output location (creates plan.md in current directory):
-gizmo plan -p "What are the best practices for container gardening?"

-# Create a plan with 10 research steps:
+# If you want a large research plan with many steps:
-gizmo plan -p "What are the most effective study techniques for college students?" -s 10 -o study_plan.md
+gizmo plan -p "What are the most effective study techniques for college students?" -s large -o study_plan.md

 # Create a plan from a question file and save to a specific directory:
 gizmo plan -i travel_question.txt -o travel_research/plan.md